dylanpieper/ShinySurveyJS-Template/readme.md

 SurveyJS is a powerful open-source JavaScript library for designing forms and questionnaires with a ecosystem that includes a [visual editor](https://surveyjs.io/create-free-survey).
 It offers complete backend flexibility, as its libraries work seamlessly with any combination of server and database technologies.
 The front-end natively supports branching and conditional logic, input validation, diverse question types, theme and css options, adding panels and pages, and supporting multiple languages.

 There are a couple amazing Shiny-based survey tools like [surveydown](https://github.com/surveydown-dev/surveydown) or [shinysurveys](https://github.com/jdtrat/shinysurveys).
 However, these tools rely on Shiny for building the user interface (UI) and are limited to hosting a single survey per server.
-Because SurveyJS manages most of the UI components, it simplifies the development of a Shiny codebase that supports abstraction, such as hosting multiple surveys on the same server.
+Because SurveyJS manages most of the UI components, it simplifies the development of a Shiny codebase that supports abstraction, such as hosting multiple surveys on the same server and adding dynamic fields that can be updated in real-time in the database.

 ## Key Features